Pravin-Ade/DevOps-Zone/Git/git.md

 In a **detached** state, experimental changes can be made without impacting any existing branch, as HEAD is referencing the underlying commit directly and is not "attached" to a particular branch.

+## Git set upstream
+Git upstream is a link between the local repo and the remote one, and it enables you to synchronize the two repos.

+    ## set and push changes on new remote
+    git push --set-upstream <upstream URL> <upstream branch>

+    e.g. git push --set-upstream https://github.com/Pravin-Ade/DevOps-Zone.git main

+    ## set name
+    git remote add <upstream name> <upstream URL>

+    ## set on forked repo
+    git remote add upstream <upstream URL>

+``git push -u origin main``

+1. **origin** refers to the remote repo's URL. origin, clone URL, or upstream can mean the same thing.

+2. If we clone the repo, git links local and remote URLs, so we don't go through the lengthy upstream setup process.
+That is why you use git push without manually configuring the upstream.

+3. -u is the short form of upstream.
+It points to the repo where we push or pull changes.

+## Another way to set upstream
+You can configure the upstream further by specifying the remote name using the command:

+    syntax: git remote add <upstream name> <upstream URL>

+    For example, we set our upstream name to the above URL like this:

+    git remote add origin https://github.com/Pravin-Ade/DevOps-Zone.git

+If you run into fatal: `remote origin already exists error`, use this command to remove the default origin

+    git remote rm origin

+check the changes

+    git remote -v

+### Display commit graph in git

+    git log --graph --decorate --oneline

+### How to get all the parent commit ID from commit history in Git?

+    git log --no-walk HEAD^@

+- Here, we used **^@** to get all parents and the **--no-walk** option to show only the parents and not their ancestors